 Every preacher must be a teller of stories and every pastorate a place of storytelling.
 But in an intentional interim process the II will use story-telling to serve four very specific purposes…

-Story is powerful because it has a way of helping us to bypassing our systematized, objectivized ways of seeing the world and interpreting our situation.
+Story is powerful because it has a way of helping us to bypass the limits we subconsciously impose on our reality.
+It can open our hearts and minds to new ways of seeing our world and interpreting our situation.

 Story enables us to understand others and ourselves.
 But it speaks to more than our understanding.
 The pathos of a story touches our affections, imaginations, hopes and wills.
 It takes us from mind to heart.
-In this way a situation we think we have a handle on can get a whole new handle and a situation that has produced a dysfunctional or painful set of responses can now evince a new and better response.
+In this way a situation we think we have understood can sometimes be reframed and a situation that has evinced dysfunctional or painful responses can now evoke a new and better response.

-In the first cycle of an interim process the II will use stories to form a relationship with the people.
+In the early days of an interim process the II will use stories to form a relationship with the people.
 Every personal story shared is, in essence, an invitation to relationship and to trust.
 This relationship will be the bedrock of all the II’s coming work.

 In this cycle the II would generally aim to meet with every individual and household to hear their stories, and the stories of the church – from the newest to the oldest.
 The newest will see realities that will be unseen, taken for granted, forgotten or buried by everyone else.
 The oldest will remember when things changed – and how they were before “it’s always been this way.”
 Those in the middle are often the ones carrying the pain of it.

-In the second cycle I often add another layer – the stories of other churches (far, far, away) to begin to cast light on the congregation’s own story.
+In the second cycle the stories are of other churches (far, far, away) to begin to cast light on the congregation’s own story.
 Understanding others then helps us to understand ourselves.
 We laugh at others to help us laugh at ourselves.
 We grieve with others to help us grieve for ourselves.

-The third cycle is about vision and hope.
-Stories to help the people imagine different futures; to re-imagine fruitfulness, health and happiness.
+In the third cycle stories are told to help people imagine different futures; to re-imagine fruitfulness, health and happiness.
 In this cycle I have often toured small groups and task groups in a church with maybe 8,9 or 10 stories of new life and new mission and ministry from other contexts.
 I then invite individuals to feed back which stories light their fire and show them ways forward for this church.
 The II can then feed back the patterns and give the church a sense of where their agreement in vision, aspiration, hope and even strategy is bunched.